Carmenloww/Diabetes-Predictions-in-ICUs/README.md

 - labs.csv
 - vitals.csv

-We used TrainingWiDS2021.csv to populate the database and used DataDictionaryWiDS2021.csv for the description of information about the data.
-We sorted the database into 4 other dataset into APACHE_comorbidity.csv, demographics.csv, labs.csv, and vitals.csv.
-The APACHE_comorbidity.csv contains the APACHE comorbidity.
-The demographics.csv contains the demographics information.
-THe labs.csv contains the lab data and the vitals.csv contains the data of each patient's vitals.
+For this analysis, we used the TrainingWiDS2021.csv and the DataDictionaryWiDS2021.csv from the WiDS Datathon dataset.
+We used TrainingWiDS2021.csv to populate the database and DataDictionaryWiDS2021.csv for the description of information about the data.
+We sorted the TrainingWiDS2021.csv into 4 other dataset into APACHE_comorbidity.csv, demographics.csv, labs.csv, and vitals.csv.
+The APACHE_comorbidity.csv contains data of the APACHE comorbidity.
+The demographics.csv contains the demographics of the patient.
+The labs.csv contains the data of the lab results and the vitals.csv contains the data of the patient's vitals.

 Software:
 - Python 3.9